-*Note: The submission deadline for Spring 2021 is Thursday, January 28th, by 5pm.
-The first mandatory seminar will be held on Wednesday February 3rd from 1-2pm.*
+*Note: The submission deadline for Fall 2024 is September 3rd at 4pm.
+The first mandatory seminar will be held on Monday September 16th at 3:00pm.
+Plan accordingly.

-All questions regarding independent research should be directed to Dr. McLean, head of the BBB Research Program (jmclean@sas)
+All questions regarding independent research should be directed to Dr. McLean, head of the undergraduate Neuroscience Research Program (jmclean@sas)

-Research Sponsors - It is suggested that students begin contacting potential research advisors in the semester preceding the term in which the student intends to pursue BIBB 399 credit.
+Research Sponsors - It is suggested that students begin contacting potential research advisors in the semester preceding the term in which the student intends to pursue NRSC 3999/BIBB 399 credit.
 Only Juniors and Seniors can receive independent research credit.

 Research should be based in the broad area of neuroscience and the biological basis of behavior.
 Students may review Neuroscience Graduate Group faculty research interests to find a potential research advisor at https://www.med.upenn.edu/ngg/faculty/.
-The BBB Advising Office will also assist students in finding a faculty member whose research matches their interest; students should visit during BBB advising hours.
+The Neuroscience Program Advising Office will also assist students in finding a faculty member whose research matches their interest; students should visit during scheduled advising hours.

-BBB will accept neuroscience research done with any standing faculty member of the College, medical school or veterinary school at Penn.
+The undergraduate Neuroscience Program will accept neuroscience research done with any standing faculty member of the College, medical school or veterinary school at Penn, Monell and CHOP.
 Students may not be sponsored by lecturers or postdoctoral fellows, although standing faculty members may oversee work mentored by someone in one of these categories.
 Any exception to this rule must be obtained in writing from the Director's Office, and such permission must be requested prior to the semester in which the research is to be taken.

 Research Projects - Students should develop their projects in consultation with their research sponsor.
 It is expected that the sponsors will initially guide this discussion, but as students gain experience in the lab, it is expected that they will take a leading role in their research project.
-BBB requires students pursuing research to gather their own data relevant to the scientific hypothesis being tested.
-BBB will not accept research involving surveys, literature reviews, or analysis of existing data.
+The Neuroscience Program requires students pursuing research to gather their own data relevant to the scientific hypothesis being tested.
+The Neuroscience Program will not accept research involving surveys, literature reviews, or analysis of existing data.

-Students wishing to do research that is not approved for credit within the BBB major should consider College 99 by contacting the College Advising Office.
+Students wishing to do research that is not approved for credit within the Neuroscience major should consider College 99 by contacting the College Advising Office.

 Registration Process - Juniors and Seniors should submit an independent research proposal online at the beginning of the semester, but no later than one week after the beginning of the semester.
 The Proposal should be 1-2 pages long (minimum 3 full paragraphs) and explain the research that the student intends to pursue.
 Students should review the Proposal with their research sponsor for accuracy.
 The Proposal must include the following sections: